-It's one thing to use NodeJS to build an application, but an entirely different best to build an enterprise ecosystem around NodeJS that can meet all the needs of some the worlds most used applications.
-NodeDay is about coming together to discuss and share our experiences and solutions with NodeJS and drive forward both the technology and community, so come join us, December 5th 2014 at the Mountain View Intuit campus as we share our experiences and learnings around using NodeJS in the enterprise setting.
+It's one thing to use NodeJS to build an application, but an entirely different beast to build an enterprise ecosystem around NodeJS that can meet all the needs of some the worlds most used applications.
+NodeDay is about coming together to discuss and share our experiences and solutions with NodeJS and drive forward both the technology and community.
+So come join us, December 5th 2014 at the Mountain View Intuit campus as we share our experiences and learnings around using NodeJS in the enterprise setting.

 Abstract Last year we shared how we overcame challenges to enable the successful entry of node.js at Paypal.
 We have gone further along in our journey, transforming what we kick started, into a self sustaining stable ecosystem.
 It is also important to mention, how Paypal becoming a player in the Open source node.js community, has helped renovate the internal engineering culture.
 I will talk about the technological improvements/experiments with node.js and community building efforts happening @ Paypal.